ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 ```
 #!/bin/bash

-echo "This is a Docker test"
+echo "This is a Docker test.
+Happy Year of the Snake!"

 for i in {1..10}
 do